-Beware of the four types of Heart Disease
+Beware of the 4 types of Heart Disease

-Beware of the four types of Heart Disease
+Beware of the 4 types of Heart Disease

 1. Coronary Artery Disease (CAD)